josh-collinsworth/joco-sveltekit/src/lib/content/posts/devaluing-frontend.md

 You also need to know at least a little TypeScript.
 And come to think of it, you'll probably be expected to learn at least _one_ backend language, too. ("So you can unblock yourself" is the reason given, although "so you can do your own job, plus a little bit of someone else's," is sometimes more accurate.)

 From there, it might just be some animation libraries.
 Charts and data visualization.
 Testing and assertion libraries.
 Command line utilities.
 Cookies.
-Caching.
+Caching (and cache invalidation).
 DNS.
 Networks.
 Performance.
 The edge.
 Serverless.
 GraphQL.
 AWS.
 Docker.
 At least a little about databases.
 How's your knowledge of email?
 Can you write us some regular expressions?
 Oh by the way, the marketing team needs you to dig into their analytics, maybe run some A/B tests.

+Earlier versions of this post completely left out state management libraries—and said nothing of security.
+What do you know about preventing XSS attacks?
+CORS?
+Content security policies?

 The list goes on.
 Yet, for this unceasingly distended list of skills, frontend is still that silly thing that isn't the _real_ dev work.